etrhodes/Laptop-Customizer/README.md

-# Laptop Customizer
+Laptop Customizer
-_Starter project for React course_

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-# Laptop-Customizer
+This project is an exercise for Thinkful's "Thinking in React" checkpoint

+Module: Client-side programming with React Objective(s)
+Decompose a design into a react component hierarchy and implement it with state and props.
+Tech Stack
+React.js
+JSX
+CSS
+JavaScript